 Spray with 70% ethanol to moisten and disinfect the abdominopelvic area.

 Using forceps, carefully lift the skin located superior to the clitoris.
-Make small transverse incisions on the lateral aspects of the lower abdominal area, up to the upper extremities to expose the peritoneum.
+Make small transverse incisions on the lateral aspects of the lower abdominal area, up to the upper extremities to expose the peritoneum (Figure 1A).
 During this process, an external flap will form.
 As small incisions are continually made, the flap will increase in size.

-Carefully cut through the peritoneum to expose the gastrointestinal tract.
+Carefully cut through the peritoneum to expose the gastrointestinal tract (Figure 1B).

 It is important to note that the uterine horns can oftentimes be located directly under the peritoneum, so make incisions cautiously and do not touch the horns as this can affect uterine motility.

 Using forceps, remove the fascia and adipose tissue covering the gastrointestinal tract.
-Remove the following gastrointestinal tract segments from the abdominal cavity: the duodenum, jejunum, ileum, cecum, ascending and transverse colon.
+Remove the following gastrointestinal tract segments from the abdominal cavity: the duodenum, jejunum, ileum, cecum, ascending and transverse colon (Figure 1C).

-To the reproductive organs, first the urinary bladder, which may have a deflated appearance due to voiding after euthanasia.
+To locate the reproductive organs, first identify the urinary bladder (Figure 1C, “4”), which may have a deflated appearance due to voiding after euthanasia.
 The vagina will be right under the urinary bladder.

-Locate the pubic symphysis .
+Locate the pubic symphysis at the confluence of the pubic bones (caudally to the bladder).

-Using scissors, remove the pubic symphysis by carefully making incisions on its lateral sides through the interpubic fibrocartilaginous tissue to gain access to and provide a route for vagina extraction.
+Using scissors, remove the pubic symphysis by carefully making incisions on its lateral sides through the interpubic fibrocartilaginous tissue to gain access to and provide a route for vagina extraction (Figure 1D).

 Cut through the perineum located between the anus and lower part of the vulva.